exonum/exonum-doc/src/architecture/storage.md

 ## Exonum table types

+As Exonum blockchain actually is a data storage for the application, Tables (also named `Indexes`) are introduced.
+They perform the same role as in usual RDBMS: every table stores the records of fixed type.
+However, all Exonum tables actually are a Key-Value storages.

 Multiple table types may be used in the Exonum applications.

 In the table descriptions the following parameters types are used: